Most popular TV hosts of all time

 - Heard of: 88%

 Al Roker has been a host and weather anchor for "The Today Show" since 1996.
-Across his 45-plus years on television, Roker has hosted countless shows and specials, but he is perhaps most well-known as the commentator of the annual Macy's Thanksgiving Day Parade special.
+Across his 45-plus years on television, Roker is particularly well-known as the commentator of the annual Macy's Thanksgiving Day Parade special.
+Roker's hosting duties have also extended beyond his NBC duties as well: he's hosted game shows from "Who Wants to Be a Millionaire?" to "Celebrity Family Feud," as well as a couple of series on the Food Network.

 #24.
 Wayne Brady